South Carolina Gamecocks football under Steve Spurrier: Assessment

-The four-year stretch between 2010 and 2013 is often considered the program's best era, (Note: Described as such by: The State, Saturday Down South, The Post and Courier, On3, and CBS, who have variously described the early 2010s as the program's "best stretch", "golden age", or "glory years".) and has been officially honored by the university.
+The university has honored the 2010–2013 seasons as the program's "winningest time", a sentiment shared by several journalists.
+(Note: The four seasons specifically from 2010 to 2013 have been described as the program's "best run/stretch" or "golden/glory years" by: The State, CBS, Saturday Down South, and FanSided.
+Other journalists have applied a similar assessment to unclear or expanded time periods, such as the "best Spurrier years" or 2010–2014.)
 Marky Billson of Saturday Down South has written: "The 1984 Gamecocks showed the program’s potential.
 But by becoming only the twelfth team in college football history to win eleven games in three straight seasons, the 2013 Gamecocks lived up to it."
 Zach Barnett of FootballScoop has written that the era "means more in Columbia than one (national) title would in Tuscaloosa."